 - Mark the LIVE END of the fixture using either a permanent marker or a sticker.
 Note that the lamp holders on the other end will not be wired to anything.

-- Wire the positive lead to one of the leads on the side marked “LIVE END.”
+- Wire the hot lead to one of the leads on the side marked “LIVE END.”

-- Wire the negative lead to the other lead on the LIVE END lamp holder.
+- Wire the neutral lead to the other lead on the LIVE END lamp holder.

 - Be sure to secure all connections with wire nuts.